Posts

 These texts built upon Patanjali’s earlier Yoga Sutras but placed greater emphasis on physical postures (asana) and breath control (pranayama) as paths to spiritual awakening.3

-In the 20th century, teachers like Tirumalai Krishnamacharya and Swami Sivananda brought Hatha yoga to the West, where it evolved into the many styles we know today — including Vinyasa, Iyengar, Ashtanga, and more.2
+In the 20th century, Indian masters Tirumalai Krishnamacharya and Swami Sivananda revived Hatha yoga, and their students — including B.K.S.
+Iyengar, K. Pattabhi Jois, and Swami Vishnudevananda — brought it to the West, where it evolved into the many styles we know today.2

 What Makes Hatha Different?